-5 Operation
+Operation

-Specific responsibilities are to be set out in a bi-annual budgeted work plan agreed by all parties.
+Specific responsibilities are to be set out in a bi-annual budgeted work plan approved by the fisheries and disaster management authorities and agreed by all parties.
 Such work plans can be optional annexes to this MOU as part of agreed FEWER collaboration.
 FEWER should be subject to participatory monitoring and evaluation through an existing body of the fisheries or disaster management authority, such as an extension of the Fisheries Advisory Committee.
 The selected body should be aimed at learning by doing for adapting FEWER to changing conditions.